 My sister once told me: when you’re at the store, squeeze the lime (or lemon for that matter) and if it is soft -not mushy- then it should yield a good amount of juice.
 If you squeeze it and it’s hard as a rock, just put it back on the produce shelf and keep searching.

-Repeat the technique as directed above when adding the diced tomatoes and green chilies.
-These can come in three different heat preferences to pick from mild, medium and hot.
-I like mine hot, but my girls prefer the medium or mild.
+Lastly, add the diced tomatoes and green chilies.
+These come in three different heat preferences to pick from mild, medium and hot.

-And there you have zee best homemade salsa ever!
+And there you have the best homemade salsa ever!

-Before you know it, you’ll be making your very own Baked Lime Tortilla Chips!
+If your up to it, make your very own Salty Lime Tortilla Chips!

 - 1/2 medium white onion, coarsely chopped